dlundquist/sshagentmux/README.md

 Here is a diagram of a normal authentication sequence:
 ![sequence diagram of a normal authentication sequence](docs/sequence_diagram.png)

-The authorization proxy and ssh-agent are running as a seperate user which has the shared authentication credentials.
+The authorization proxy and ssh-agent are running as a separate user which has the shared authentication credentials.

 Agent Multiplexer